Biden picks Alejandro Mayorkas, a son of Jewish Cuban refugees, to lead the Department of Homeland Security

 Mayorkas also presided over the Obama administration’s rollout of the DACA program, which granted work permits to undocumented immigrants brought to the United States as children.
 The rollout posed a challenge for DHS, which had to vet applicants but also needed to persuade undocumented immigrants that it was safe to come forward.
 More than 800,000 applied at the program’s peak.

-Mark Hetfield, president and CEO of HIAS, an organization that aids refugees, said Mayorkas sits on the board and is “uniquely suited” to lead the agency “as the child of a Holocaust survivor, as a Latino, and as a refugee and immigrant himself.”
+Mark Hetfield, president and CEO of HIAS, an organization that aids refugees, said Mayorkas sits on the board and is “uniquely suited” to lead the agency “as the child of a Holocaust survivor, as a Latino and as a refugee and immigrant himself.”

 “Ali is uniquely suited to rebuild public trust in the Department of Homeland Security, as he knows that America is at its greatest when we build bridges, not walls,” Hetfield said.